END PHYSICAL PUNISHMENT OF AUSTRALIAN CHILDREN

 Karen Flanagan AM, Australian Childhood Foundation

 Given that many of the relevant laws are State & Territory-based, many of our members are involved in more local action.
-Where available, we will be adding State/Territory contacts soon.
+Find out more below.

 OUR THREE ASKS

-2. Support a public health campaign about the change in the law and the alternatives for parents
+2. A public health campaign about how the change in the law will benefit children and families

 Parenting is a skill.
 We can all learn ways to improve the relationships in our lives, including with our children.
 We aim to better support parents by making sure that all Australians have fair and equal access to reliable parenting information.
 We can also better support parents by advocating for policies and programs that reduce toxic stress on families - for instance relating to financial, housing, work, health, domestic violence - so that they have space to nurture important relationships with their children.